jeka-dev/jeka/README.md

 However above links reflect documentation for version 0.6.

-To get documentation matching version yiu are using, please refer to documentation provided inside Jerkar distrib and command line documentation available executing `jerkar help`.
+To get documentation matching version you are using, please refer to documentation provided inside Jerkar distrib and command line documentation available executing `jerkar help`.

 # How to build Jerkar